Celebrate EVERYONE! 10 Books that Open Children's Hearts to the World

 Age group: Preschool

-They’re separated by an ocean and a language barrier, but Juno and his grandmother don’t let that stop them from communicating!
-Juno’s grandmother sends photos and small items like a pressed flower to tell him about her life in Korea, while Juno tells her about his own experiences through drawings.
+They’re separated by an ocean and a language barrier, but Juno and his grandmother don’t let that stop them from forming a deep bond.
+Juno’s grandmother sends photos and small gifts to share details of her life in Korea, while Juno relays experiences about his own life through drawings.